 A passive investor, who believes in the long-term success of an investment could use this method too.
 It’s also a handy method of investment for anyone on a salary, who wants to put a little into a fund after each payday.

 Applying dollar-cost averaging to cryptocurrencies

-Dollar-cost averaging isn’t just for stocks – it can be used for any investment, including buying cryptocurrencies.
+Dollar-cost averaging isn’t just for stocks – it can be used for any opportunity, including buying cryptocurrencies.

 Many people find the approach helpful when trying to make a profit – or minimise losses – from buying and selling cryptocurrency.
 That’s because the inherent volatility of crypto over short periods of time makes it difficult to pick the “perfect” time to buy a currency.